Yale-BIDS-Chen-Lab/llm_memorization/README.md

-# Data Memorization of Medical LLMs
+# Data Memorization of LLMs in Medicine
-This repository investigate the problem of privacy and memorization in large language models (LLMs).
+This repository provides the related codes, datasets, and models for studying memorization of large language models in medicine.

 ## Install Meditron Environment
 To set up the environment, follow the steps below: